babashka/cli/README.md

 (cli/dispatch table args {:prog "example" :help true})
 ```

-- `--help`/`-h` print help for the command in front of them and exit with 0.
-So
+- `--help`/`-h` print help for the command in front of them and return (the
-  `example deps outdated --help` shows help for `deps outdated`.
+  process ends with status 0).
+So `example deps outdated --help` shows help for
+  `deps outdated`.
-- A mistyped or missing subcommand prints help and exits with 1.
+- A mistyped or missing subcommand prints a terse message and exits with 1.
 - `-h, --help` is listed in each command's options, appended last.
 To control
   the order, give the command entry an `:order` (a vector of option keys) - it
   is used verbatim, so you decide the order, which options to list, and whether